Decadent slices of mochi with a caramelized exterior and chewy interior. Vegan, gluten-free, and just 6 simple ingredients!

 - Sweet Potato Mochi Cake

 If you try out this vegan mochi cake, don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave comment down below letting me know how you liked it!
 I love seeing all of your tasty recreations 🙂 Happy baking!

 Vegan Mochi Cake

 - ½ tsp vanilla

 - Preheat oven to 350°F. Grease an 8×6" pyrex dish and set aside.

-- Use a sieve to sift in the flour and baking powder, then mix until well combined.
+- Use a sieve to sift in the flour and baking powder, then whisk until smooth.

 Save for later!